lclem/lia/src/part1/NormalForms.lagda.md

 ::::::::::::: {.inlinecode}

-Thanks of decidability of !ref(NNF), we can automatically check that
+Thanks to decidability of !ref(NNF), we can automatically check that
 ```
 ψ₀ = ⊤